 International Application Requirements

-In addition to meeting the requirements of your program, you must prove English proficiency (if English is not your first language) by submitting official test scores.
+If English is not your native language, you must prove English proficiency by submitting official test scores.

 - Test of English as a Foreign Language (TOEFL)

 - Minimum score: 80 (iBT)

 - International English Language Testing System (IELTS)

 - Minimum Score: 6.5

 - Duolingo English Test

 - Only official scores will be accepted with your application.

 - Duolingo scores DO NOT meet the GTA eligibility requirement for non-native English speakers.